Manila Mint: Spanish facility

-Originally constructed from 1857 through 1861 under the auspices of the Spanish government, the "Casa de Moneda" (as it was called then) began issuing gold coinage in the denominations of one, two, and four Pesos in 1861.
-On March 5, 1862, permission was also granted to coin silver coinage, which began in 1864 for the ten and twenty Centavo denominations, and 1865 for fifty Centavos.
-The coins all bore the image of the then-reigning Spanish Monarch, Queen Isabel II.
+Originally constructed from 1857 through 1861 under the auspices of the Spanish government, the "Casa de Moneda" (as it was called then) began issuing gold coinage in the denominations of one, two, and four pesos in 1861.
+On March 5, 1862, permission was also granted to coin silver coinage, which began in 1864 for the ten- and twenty-centavo denominations, and 1865 for fifty centavos.
+The coins all bore the image of the then-reigning Spanish monarch, Queen Isabel II.
 In 1868, Isabel was deposed, but the mint continued to issue coinage in all six denominations until 1873, all dated 1868 and indistinguishable from those minted in 1868.
-In 1880 under the auspices of then-current Spanish King Alfonso XII, coinage production resumed, this time with the King's image, and a slightly lower silver content for the ten, twenty, and fifty Centavo denominations.
-Only a very small number of gold coins were issued, all being of the four Pesos denomination.
+In 1880 under the auspices of then-current Spanish king Alfonso XII, coinage production resumed, this time with the king's image, and a slightly lower silver content for the ten, twenty, and fifty centavo denominations.
+Only a very small number of gold coins were issued, all being of the four-peso denomination.
 In 1885 Alfonso XII died, with control of Spain to go to his (as yet unborn) son, Alfonso XIII.
 Once again, the Casa de Moneda continued to issue coins until 1898, all dated 1885 and indistinguishable from those minted in 1885.